UMR 8135 CNRS - INALCO - EPHE

 • 01.11.2019.
 Languages in and of education in Africa: The future of indigenous languages (Plenary).
 International Year of Indigenous Languages 2019: Perspectives Conference.
 Purdue University, Fort Wayne, Indiana.

 • 24.05.2019.
-Vowel assimilation to onset place in Kejom (with Matt Faytak).
+Vowel assimilation to onset place in Kejom (en collaboration avec Matt Faytak).
 50th Annual Conference on African Linguistics (ACAL 50), University of British Columbia, Canada.

 • 23.05.2019.
-A segmental reconstruction of Proto Central Ring (with Matt Faytak).
+A segmental reconstruction of Proto Central Ring (en collaboration avec Matt Faytak).
 50th Annual Conference on African Linguistics (ACAL 50), University of British Columbia, Canada.

 • 15.04.2019.
 Multilingualism among the Mbororo of Northwest Cameroon: An overview.
 Typology of Small Scale Multilingualism Conference.
 Dynamique du Language (CNRS & Université Lumière Lyon 2) Lyon.